F4eNn/F4eNn/README.md

 <h2>About me</h2>

+ - 🔨 currently working on this <a href="https://github.com/F4eNn/mrg-webpage">webpage + blog</a> biggest commercial project for me
  - 🔬 Learning Node.js(express) + Typescript
  - 🎯 My second goal gonna be and Fastify or NestJS
  - 🤖 AI and ML sound awesome.
 In the meantime, I'm delving deeper into this world